 - Application Deadline: June 4, 2018

-- Course Level: Scholarships are available to study for a master’s degree programme.
+- Course Level: The studentships are available to study for a master’s degree programme.

-- Number of Scholarships: There are six scholarships available.
+- Number of Awards: There are six scholarships available.

-- Nationality: Scholarships are open to International (Non-UK/EU) students.
+- Nationality: The studentships are open to International (Non-UK/EU) students.

-- Eligible Countries: Scholarships are open to international students.
+- Eligible Countries: The studentships are open to international students.

 Must have received and accepted an offer of a place on an full-time taught IDS masters degree (see our list of IDS masters courses);